Destinations Greece The Cyclades Santorini

 Oia cliff terrace · chef Renaut consulting

 Three blocks from the main strip.
 The closing tasting menu on the Andronis cliff terrace.
-Book three weeks ahead and request the sunset-side table.
+Book three weeks ahead; sunset-side tables go first, specify at booking.

 €€€€€Book 3 weeks ahead